-No. The EWG erroneously states on page 14 of their report that hydraulically fractured wells are technically Class II Wells.
-This is incorrect.
-As was stated earlier, hydraulic fracturing is a completion technique, not a type of well or drilling technique.
+No. As was stated earlier, hydraulic fracturing is a completion technique, not a type of well or drilling technique.
 Class II wells are injection wells that continuously inject water, gas, or steam for purposes of disposal or enhanced oil recovery.
 Producers submit monthly reports of the chemical makeup of all fluids injected into a Class II well.